Mythic534/wax_nft/README.md

 ## Functionality Overview

-The `tests.py` file demonstrates the capabilities of the `WaxNFT` class and associated tools for managing NFTs on the Wax blockchain.
-Below is an overview of the operations.
+Provided examples include a market bot which can be configured to buy NFTs, and a selling bot which can manage multiple listings simultaneously.
+Below is an overview of some of the fundamental operations.

 ### 1. Transfer NFT